The Chinese fashion photographer in the Dior controversy apologizes - ExBulletin

 Critics deemed the photograph to violate East Asian beauty standards for fair skin and said it perpetuated Western stereotypes about Asian faces, such as slanted eyes.

 Dior withdrew the photograph, adding that it was part of an art project and not an advertisement.
-In a statement on his Chinese social media account, Dior said he respects the feelings of the Chinese people and strictly abides by Chinese laws and regulations.
+In a statement on its Chinese social media account, Dior said it “respects the feelings of the Chinese people” and “strictly abides by Chinese laws and regulations.”

 Other luxury brands have already been embroiled in controversies in China.
 In 2018, a Dolce & Gabbana ad sparked public outrage after the Asian ad model was ordered to eat spaghetti, cannoli and pizza with a pair of chopsticks.
 The videos were then deleted.